Fellow, 1974, Harvard-Beth Israel-Children's Hospital , Infectious Disease

 B.A., 1962, Columbia College , French

-Dr. Rothenberg has published over 185 peer-reviewed articles, primarily in the fields of STD, HIV, and epidemiologic methods.
-In 2002, he received the Parran Award for lifetime contributions to the field of STDs.
-He is the current Editor-in-Chief of the Annals of Epidemiology.
+Dr. Rothenberg has published more than 200 peer-reviewed articles, primarily in the fields of STD, HIV, urban metrics and epidemiologic methods.
+In 2002, he received the Parran Award (now called the Distinguished Service Award) for lifetime contributions to the field of STDs.
+He recently stepped down after 18 years as editor-in-chief of the Annals of Epidemiology and now serves on the Editorial Board of the Journal of Urban Health.

 Dr. Rothenberg teaches, epidemiologic methods, prevention methods, STD/HIV epidemiology, grant and scientific writing, and an Honors undergraduate course in the scientific method.